 TYPES OF ANESTHESIALaser resurfacing is most commonly performed under local anesthesia with sedation, especially when it’s used to treat localized areas of the face.
 You’ll be awake but relaxed, and will feel minimal discomfort.
 For more extensive resurfacing, your surgeon may prefer to use general anesthesia, in which case you’ll sleep through the procedure.

+Laser resurfacing is a relatively quick procedure.
+It usually takes anywhere from a few minutes to 1 1/2 hours, depending on how large of an area is involved.
+When the imperfections are especially deep, your surgeon may recommend that the resurfacing be performed in two or more stages.
+During the procedure, the activated laser is carefully passed back and forth over the skin until the surgeon reaches the level that will make the wrinkle or scar less visible.
 When the procedure is over, your surgeon may choose to treat the resurfaced skin with applications of protective creams or ointments until healing is complete.
 Some surgeons choose to apply a bandage over the treated areas which will cover and protect the healing skin for the first five to ten days.